qstxiv/Questionable/QuestPaths/README.md

       folder
 - `MSQ-2`: All quests from `We Come in Peace` until the end of ARR (incl. patches)
     - original quests: `GaiUs@[...]`, with `@` being the letter used as part of the folder name
-    - reworked quests: `Xx[...]`, updated in 5.3 probabbly → see original quest
+    - reworked quests: `Xx[...]`, updated in 5.3 probably → see original quest

 ### Heavensward